Matic Network One Day Volume Reaches $279.92 Million (MATIC)

-Matic Network (CURRENCY:MATIC) traded 3.7% higher against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on May 10th.
-Matic Network has a market cap of $616.67 million and $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
-During the last week, Matic Network has traded 169% higher against the U.S. dollar.
-One Matic Network coin can currently be bought for $0.12 or 0.00000266 BTC on popular cryptocurrency exchanges.
+Matic Network (CURRENCY:MATIC) traded 3.7% higher against the US dollar during the 1 day period ending at 13:00 PM E.T. on May 15th.
+One Matic Network coin can now be bought for approximately $0.12 or 0.00000266 BTC on major exchanges.
+During the last week, Matic Network has traded 169% higher against the US dollar.
+Matic Network has a market cap of $616.67 million and $279.92 million worth of Matic Network was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.